TuneHive/CC-TuneHive/README.md

 # Tunehive API

-#### This API was created using Python FastAPI
+#### This API was created using FastAPI

 How to run:

-1. Install python
+1. Install Python v3.12+
-2. Clone the repo
+2. Clone the repository
 3. Create python virtual environment in the root folder by running this command:

 ```shell